 Over-the-Counter Derivatives.
 Derivatives may be purchased on established exchanges or through privately negotiated transactions referred to as over-the-counter derivatives.
 Exchange-traded derivatives, primarily futures contracts and options, generally are guaranteed by the clearing agency that is the issuer or counterparty to such derivatives.
 This guarantee usually is supported by a variation margin payment system operated by the clearing agency in order to reduce overall credit risk.
 As a result, unless the clearing agency defaults, there is relatively little counterparty credit risk associated with derivatives purchased on an exchange.
 In contrast, no clearing agency guarantees over-the-counter derivatives.
 Therefore, each party to an over-the-counter derivative bears the risk that the counterparty will default.
-Accordingly, the Sub-Adviser or sub-sub-adviser will consider the credit quality of a security to be over-the-counter derivatives in the same manner as it would review the credit quality of a security to be purchased by the fund.
+Accordingly, the Sub-Adviser will consider the creditworthiness of counterparties to over-the-counter derivatives in the same manner as it would review the credit quality of a security to be purchased by the fund.
 Over-the-counter derivatives are less liquid than exchange-traded derivatives since the other party to the transaction may be the only investor with sufficient understanding of the derivative to be interested in bidding for it.
 Derivatives that are considered illiquid will be subject to the fund's limit on illiquid investments.